Sparsest cut and eigenvalue multiplicities on low degree Abelian Cayley graphs: Introduction

 \section{Introduction}

 For an undirected graph $G$, the sparsest cut measures how poor of an expander the graph is, characterizing how slowly random walks on $G$ mix.
-We will quantify the sparsest cut through a measure known as \emph{conductance}:
+For simplicity in this introduction, we will state our definitions just for the case of regular graphs: